 - phosphodiesterase 4 inhibitors

 Treating psoriasis on the feet can be challenging due to its location.
-Working with a doctor, people may need to try several different treatments before finding one that is effective.
+Working with a doctor, people may need to try several different treatments before they find one that is effective.
 In some cases, an individual may require a combination of treatments.

-A doctor may recommend coal tar, light therapy, or systemic drugs for people with psoriasis on the feet that they find difficult to treat in other ways.
+A doctor may recommend topical corticosteroids, coal tar, light therapy, or systemic medications for people with psoriasis on the feet that they find difficult to treat in other ways.

-Current guidelines suggest prescribing a biologic drug, such as infliximab (Remicade) or adalimumab (Humira), for palmoplantar psoriasis.
-These drugs affect the way the immune system works and aim to treat the underlying cause of psoriasis.
+Current guidelines suggest prescribing a biologic drug, such as infliximab (Remicade) or adalimumab (Humira), among others, for palmoplantar psoriasis.
+These drugs affect how the immune system works and aim to treat the underlying cause of psoriasis.

-- Staying healthy, such as by maintaining a healthful weight, avoiding smoking, reducing alcohol intake, and eating a balanced diet.
+- staying healthy, such as by maintaining a moderate weight, exercising regularly, avoiding smoking if applicable, reducing alcohol intake if you drink, and eating a balanced diet

-- Keeping the skin moisturized, such as by regularly using emollients and avoiding soaps and cosmetics that can dry the skin.
+- keeping the skin moisturized, such as by regularly using emollients and avoiding soaps and cosmetics that can dry out the skin

-- Using a symptoms diary to identify and avoid specific triggers, such as foods and weather.
+- using a symptoms diary to identify and avoid specific psoriasis triggers, such as certain foods and weather

-- Minimizing stress, such as through meditation, yoga, therapy, or other strategies.
+- minimizing stress if possible, such as through meditation, yoga, therapy, or other strategies

-Psoriasis on the feet can be painful and more challenging to treat than psoriasis on other parts of the body.
+Psoriasis on the feet can be painful and more challenging to treat than the condition developing on other parts of the body.
 There are many treatment options available, but a person may need to work with their doctor to find one that is effective for them.

-Keeping the skin moisturized, avoiding potential triggers, and maintaining a healthful lifestyle may also help prevent psoriasis flare-ups.
+Keeping the skin moisturized, avoiding potential triggers, and maintaining a healthy lifestyle may also help prevent psoriasis flare-ups.